ssiloti/bep-persistent-credit/one-hop-rep.rst

     The local state representation of the intermediary at the sender.

 receipt
     Receipt representation.
 Clients SHOULD omit the intermediary key.
 Clients MUST validate the intermediary key if it is present.
+The receipt SHOULD be rejected by the intermediary if the sequence number is less-than-or-equal-to the largest value previously received for this pairing of sender and recipient.

 The client SHALL respond with the following keys: